 Spitz naevi are often suspected clinically by their characteristic dome-shaped appearance and rapid growth over a few weeks to months.
 Dermatoscopy of a classic Spitz often reveals uniform rounded structures with prominent blood vessels, and in pigmented Spitz may show relatively structureless or globular pigmentation.

-An atypical Spitzoid tumour or a Spitzoid tumour of uncertain malignant potential (STUMP) may be difficult to distinguish histologically from melanoma and is best widely excised.
+An atypical Spitzoid tumour or a Spitzoid tumour of uncertain malignant potential (STUMP) may be difficult to distinguish histologically from Spitzoid melanoma and is best widely excised.

 What treatments are available for Spitz naevi?

 Because of the difficultly in definitively predicting the outcome of Spitz naevi, it is generally recommended that Spitz naevi are cut out (excised).
+However, this is not always necessary in children, particularly if the lesions are typical in appearance and remain stable.
+Some of them eventually disappear by themselves.

 - Book: Textbook of Dermatology.
 Ed Rook A, Wilkinson DS, Ebling FJB, Champion RH, Burton JL.
 Blackwell Scientific Publications.